 These disorders can be separated into those associated with and those without autoantibody formation.
 The rheumatoid factor (RF) is an autoantibody found in many autoimmune inflammatory conditions such as SLE, rheumatoid arthritis, systemic sclerosis (scleroderma), mixed connective tissue disease, dermatomyositis, polymyositis, and various vasculitis syndromes.
 The RF-seronegative spondyloarthropathies are strongly associated with expression of the human leukocyte antigen B27 (HLA-B27) antigen and include ankylosing spondylitis, psoriatic arthritis, Reiter disease, and other arthritis syndromes.

 Pregnancy may mitigate activity in some of these syndromes as a result of the immunosuppression that also allows successful engraftment of fetal and placental tissues.
-These changes are discussed in detail in Chapters 4 and 5.
+These changes are discussed in detail in Chapters 4 (Iron Metabolism) and 5 (Amnion).
 One example is pregnancy-induced predominance of T2 helper cells compared with cytokine-producing T1 helper cells (Keeling, 2009).
 Pregnancy hormones also alter immune cells.
 Namely, estrogens upregulate and androgens downregulate T-cell response, and progesterone is immunosuppressive (Cutolo, 2006; Häupl, 2008a; Robinson, 2012).

 In contrast, immune-mediated disease may contribute to obstetrical complications.
 One longitudinal cohort study found that unrecognized autoimmune systemic rheumatic disorders are associated with significant risk for preeclampsia and fetal-growth restriction (Spinillo, 2016).
 In this study, the prevalence of unrecognized rheumatic arthritis was 0.4 percent, and was 0.3 percent each for SLE, Sjögren syndrome, and antiphospholipid syndrome.

 Last, some immune-mediated diseases may either be caused or activated as a result of prior pregnancies.
 To explain, fetal cells and free fetal DNA are detectable in maternal blood beginning early in pregnancy (Simpson, 2013; Sitar, 2005; Waldorf, 2008).
-Fetal cell microchimerism is the persistence of fetal cells in the maternal circulation and in organs following pregnancy.
-These fetal cells may become engrafted in maternal tissues and stimulate ...
+Fetal cell microchimerism is the persistence of fetal cells in the maternal circulation and in organs ...